This is an acute (<24 hours), immunological transfusion reaction.

 To reduce the risk of antibody-mediated TRALI, donors with a possibility of having HLA or HNA antibodies either because of a history of pregnancy or transfusion are not used for plasma products or apheresis platelets.

-Two significant changes the Blood Service has made as part of its TRALI Risk Reducation Strategy are:
+Two significant changes Lifeblood has made as part of its TRALI Risk Reduction Strategy are:

 1. Male-only plasma